Im dedicating my challenge to my Dad, Alex

 So with my voice, I will tell my story.

-Cancer his life cut short.
-I was too young to remember to recall memories we shared during my life as a toddler, but occasionally he springs back to life in old photos and videos.
-Each time we visit his grave, I can't help but think that had lived in a different world, perhaps his death, perhaps the grief could have been prevented.
+Cancer cut his life short.
+I was too young to recall the memories we shared during my life as a toddler, but occasionally he springs back to life in old photos and videos.
+Each time we visit his grave, I can't help but think that had lived in a different world, perhaps his death, perhaps the grief, could have been prevented.
 According to the Australian Institute of Health and Welfare, cancer is responsible for around 3 of every 10 deaths in Australia.